A list of the most effective natural headache remedies we could find.

 Nothing stops you in your tracks quicker than a painful headache and it’s not always obvious what causes headaches, so you often opt for short-term headache relief instead.

-But if you’re worried about the side effects of pain killers or frequent pill-popping, it could be time to try more natural headache remedies and cures.
+But if you’re worried about the side effects of pain killers or frequent pill-popping, it could be time to try more natural headache cures and remedies.

-We’ve hunted high and low for the best natural remedies for headache, from acupressure you can do at home to a nifty two-minute trick you can try right now.
+We’ve hunted high and low for the best natural headache cures, from acupressure you can do at home to a nifty two-minute trick you can try right now.
 There’s even an extremely unusual idea that you’d never associate with headache cures!

 Read through our natural headache cures and if you have any tried and tested tricks of your own, then let us know in the comments box below!